Iurii-Dziuban/algorithms/README.md

 - ThreadPool - implementation of thread pool based on wait/notify paradigm with standard array for threads and linkedList for tasks.
 Implementation of "fair" processing.
 - ThreadPoolBlockingQueue - implementation of thread pool based on usage of BlockingQueue primitive
 - ThreadPoolBlockingQueueWithExecutor - implementation with control over the thread pool
+- ForkJoinTest - example of using custom ForkJoinPool in the context and streams make use of it.
+Experiment with different number for parallelism

 - ConcurrentStack (ConcurrentStackTest) - implementation of thread-safe Stack for multithreaded environment in lock-free (not wait-free!) manner.
 Wait-free algorithms have stronger guarantees.
 - ConcurrentLinkedList (ConcurrentLinkedListTest) - implementation of thread-safe LinkedList (Queue) for multithreaded environment in lock-free (not wait-free) manner.
 Wait-free algorithms have stronger guarantees.